Johjo/blog-collectif-ytreza/content/posts/mob-programming.md

 title = 'Mob Programming'
 +++

+# Disclaimer

+This article is currently in progress.
+We recently asked for your feedback using a simple [Airtable form](https://airtable.com/app87w9xfbVXGGcUT/pagBY6xXvJ4T9h9Sy/form).
+You can of course share yours while this form is open 🙏

+**We made a [dashboard](https://airtable.com/app87w9xfbVXGGcUT/pagY0gQcUJGXhcTTb) but still have to integrate everyone feedback into this article**.

 # Quick reminder

 Software development, from the very beginning, has been about working together on a single computer.
 Remember, early computers were pretty expensive, and you could have fit an entire room with just a single one.